franko/elementary-plotlib/sphinx-doc/source/graphical-element.rst

 .. cpp:class:: Object

   A graphical element that can be added to a plot.
 An instance of the :cpp:class:`Object` cannot be directly created but it is the base class of other elements like, for example, a :cpp:class:`Path`.
-It is a copyable and movable object.
+It is a copyable and movable.

 .. cpp:class:: Path : public Object